mebjas/Wiki-Read-Mode/README.md

 Features:
 ==========
 - [x] User can switch **read mode** `ON` or `OFF`
-- [x] Content menu now attached to the dock
+- [x] Change the settings from dock.
-- [x] Increases the font to any size in readmode
+- [x] Chage font or font size of text in wiki.
+- [x] Search for any other content wiki directly from any page.
+- [x] Enable/Disable readmode using shortcut `Shift + R`.
-- [x] Hides the left sidebar while in readmode
+- [x] Hides the left sidebar (basically useless) while in readmode.
 - [x] Certain sites which serves as intermediate, for ex: `MAIN_PAGE` are blaclisted, they aren't modified to readmode by default
-- [x] Inpage menu show / hides depending on scroll (similar to search bar in google now)
+- [x] Inpage menu show / hides depending on scroll (similar to search bar in google now).
-- [x] Search capability added to inpage menu
 - [ ] Set any page to `Never Modify this page` Mode

 Screenshots: